Dev4rno/pwplz/README.md

 _Password Please_ (`pwplz`) is a simple web application that generates and manages passwords using [FastAPI](https://fastapi.tiangolo.com/tutorial/).
 With a user-friendly interface, users can generate, view, and copy passwords easily.

-### Motivation

-I wanted to create a project that showcases the beauty of Python, and FastAPI makes it easier than ever to do just that.
-Like Flask, it lets you tweak response types, which means you can whip up a simple HTML frontend that works perfectly with a lightning-fast backend.
-This application demonstrates the power and flexibility of FastAPI in building web applications quickly and efficiently.

-### FastAPI

-[FastAPI](<(https://fastapi.tiangolo.com/tutorial/)>) is a modern, high-performance web framework for building APIs with Python 3.6+ based on standard Python type hints.
-FastAPI is designed to be fast and efficient, making it suitable for building both simple and complex applications.
-It provides the following key features:

--   **Fast**: Very high performance, on par with NodeJS and Go, thanks to Starlette and Pydantic.
--   **Easy**: Designed to be easy to use and learn, with intuitive code and automatic generation of documentation.
--   **Built-in Validation**: Automatically validates request data against defined models.
--   **Interactive Documentation**: Automatically generated API docs (Swagger UI and ReDoc).
--   **Asynchronous Support**: Full support for async and await, allowing for high concurrency.

 ## Application Logic

 ### Features